teleplayer123/packet_analysis_v1.2/README.md

 # packet_analysis_v1.2

 Python based CLI for capturing packets on linux and saving data.
-This is a starting point for this project, but the goal is for this project to evole into an IPS.
+This is a starting point for this project, but the goal is for this project to evolve into an IPS.

 #Big TODO's:
 - realtime analysis of packet data